Un principe d'Ax-Kochen-Ershov imaginaire: C -minimal definable generics

 \begin{proof} This is a particular case of \cref{str def dens} \end{proof}

 \begin{remark} \begin{itemize} \item Any (non zero) definably complete ordered abelian group \(\Gamma\) is elementarily equivalent to either \(\Zz\) or \(\Qq\).
-Indeed, \(\Gamma\) is necessarily regular as it clearly cannot have a proper non trivial definable convex subgroup.
-We may thus assume it is a subgroup of \((\Rr,+,<)\).
-If it is not elementarily equivalent to \(\Zz\) or \(\Qq\), it is a dense non divisible subgroup of \(\Rr\).
-For any \(\gamma\in\Gamma\) non divisible by \(n\in\Zz_{>0}\), the cut at \(\gamma/n\) yields a counter-example. \item Hypotheses \Cball{} and \Cvg{} are necessary for the conclusion to hold. \item Hypothesis \UFvg{} does not allow for discrete value groups.
-However, since the conclusion of the theorem does not hold in characteristic zero non-Archimedean local fields, some hypothesis is needed beyond \Cball{}, \Cvg{} and \UFres{}. \item As \cref{inv dens} illustrates, by restricting to a mild class of enrichments of \(\ACVF_\forall\), one can trade hypothesis \UFvg{} for purely algebraic conditions and a weaker conclusion. \end{itemize} \end{remark}
+Indeed, \(\Gamma\) cannot have a proper non trivial definable convex subgroup and is therefore elementarily equivalent to a subgroup \(H\) of \((\Rr,+,<)\).
+If it is not elementarily equivalent to \(\Zz\) or \(\Qq\), \(H\) is a dense non divisible subgroup of \(\Rr\).
+For any \(\gamma\in\Gamma\) non divisible by \(n\in\Zz_{>0}\), the cut at \(\gamma/n\) yields a counter-example. \item Hypotheses \Cball{} and \Cvg{} are necessary for the conclusion to hold.
+Indeed, the conclusion implies that any \(\fL(M)\)-definable chain \(C\) of balls is \(\cL_0(M)\)-definable : taking a generic translate, on can ensure that \(\bigcap_{b\in C} b\) does not contain any \(\cL_0(M)\)-definable chain of balls, hence any \(\cL_0(M)\)-definable type consistent with this translate of \(\bigcap_{b\in C} b\) must be the generic of this intersection.
+Then \(\bigcap_{b\in C} b\) is a ball, proving both \Cball{} and \Cvg{}.